mriscoc/SBA-Library/DDC264/readme.md

     -- DDC264 DATA INTERFACE
     DDC_DVALID  : out std_logic;           -- Data valid signal active low (indicates when DDC_DOUT is stable and can be sampled)
     DDC_DCLK    : out std_logic;           -- Data clock signal (used to synchronize data transfer)
-    DDC_DIN     : out std_logic;           -- Serial data input to DDC264 (used for configuration or control)
     DDC_DOUT    : out std_logic            -- Serial data output from DDC264 (used to read conversion results)
   );
 end DDC264;